Tibetan culture: Literature

-There is a rich ancient tradition of lay Tibetan literature which includes epics, poetry, short stories, dance scripts and mime, plays and so on which has expanded into a huge body of work - some of which has been translated into Western languages.
+There is a rich ancient tradition of lay Tibetan literature which includes epics, poetry, short stories, dance scripts and mime, plays and so on which has expanded into a huge body of work—some of which has been translated into Western languages.
 Tibetan literature has a historical span of over 1300 years.
-Perhaps the best known category of Tibetan literature outside of Tibet are the epic stories - particularly the famous Epic of King Gesar.
+The most well-known category of Tibetan literature outside of Tibet are the epic stories, particularly the Epic of King Gesar.